Nintendo Switch 2 Welcome Tour - Review

 Console: PlayStation 4 game played on a PlayStation 5.

-The 2nd-to-last PlayStation game I snagged up during the 2021 Black Friday sales was the Netherland based studio Guerrilla Games’ very own AAA game: Horizon Zero Dawn.
-A post-apocalyptic world where humanity is back to stone/bronze-age levels while highly advanced robot beasts roam the land.
+The second-to-last PlayStation game I snagged during the 2021 Black Friday sales to build out my spiffy new console’s library was Guerrilla Games’ very own Horizon Zero Dawn.
+It is set in a post-apocalyptic world where humanity has regressed to stone/bronze-age technology while highly advanced robot beasts roam the land.
+That dichotomy makes this game quite the standout and is what made me interested in it.
+That, and because I was very curious to see what AAA-title out of my own home country was actually like.

-With the sequel, Horizon Forbidden West, on store shelves, I felt that now was the time for me to experience the game and learn more about it.
-OK, the 'perfect' time would've been to have this review ready before the release of the sequel but I didn't plan that far ahead.
+With the sequel, Horizon Forbidden West, on store shelves, I felt it was the perfect time for me to finally experience the game and see what lies beyond its setup.
+OK, the real perfect time would have been to get this review ready before the sequel’s release, but I didn’t plan that far ahead.
 D’oh!

-The story of Horizon Zero Dawn (HZD) is a darn compelling one.
-The world, the lore and Aloy’s personal journey combine to create a narrative of success.
+The story of Horizon Zero Dawn (HZD) is a compelling one.
+The world, the lore, and Aloy’s personal journey all come together to create a successful and engaging narrative.
+One in which figuring out just what has truly happened for the world to become like this.

-Aloy is a much better protagonist than I thought she would be given the genre.
-She’s a very well-written character who has a lot of depth.
-A character you can easily connect with and pull you into the game’s emotions making the feels hit that much harder.
-She’s also, just like Geralt in the Witcher 3, is a character that’s a perfect fit for the game.
-Her inquisitiveness fits well with the exploration and freedom the game offers you without breaking player immersion.
+Aloy is a much better protagonist than I expected, given the genre.
+She’s a well-written character with a lot of depth—someone you can easily connect with.
+Well, if you’re a fellow lone wolf at least.
+Her emotions resonate, making the emotional moments hit that much harder.
+Like Geralt in The Witcher 3, she’s perfectly suited to the game.
+Her curiosity and inquisitiveness fit well with the exploration and freedom the game offers without breaking player immersion.

-Ashley Burch´s strong performance as Aloy helps tremendously in bringing the character to life.
-Lance Reddick, who I think you know best as the concierge of the Continental in John Wick, also does an excellent job as the methodical Sylens.
-The rest of the vocal performances are good though they do lean more towards ´passable´ than ´believable´ at times.
+Ashley Burch’s strong performance as Aloy helps tremendously in bringing the character to life.
+Lance Reddick, rest his soul, who you may know best as the concierge of the Continental in John Wick, also does an excellent job as the methodical Sylens.
+The rest of the voice cast delivers solid performances, though some lean more toward 'passable' than 'believable' at times.

 Aloy herself is a big reason why the narrative of this game clicked with me and, I think, will click with you as well.

-A lot of attention has been put into the world.
-The post-apocalyptic setting goes beyond the tried-and-true dessert trope and sees a more varied bio-sphere.
-Mother Nature is back in full swing, leading to a varied bio-sphere full of plains, jungles etc. If not for the clearly visible remnants of the old world such as the metal frame of skyscrapers and a football stadium and the machines, you wouldn’t initially think it was a post-apocalyptic world.
+A lot of attention has been given to the world which really is the main attraction here.
+The post-apocalyptic setting goes beyond the usual desert trope and features a more varied biosphere.
+Mother Nature has taken over again, resulting in a world full of plains, jungles, and more.
+If not for the clearly visible remnants of the old world—such as the metal frames of skyscrapers and a football stadium— and all the robots you might not even realize it’s a post-apocalyptic world at first.
 Neat.

-The focus on the human element is noteworthy.
-The cultures and societal influences the ´Old world´ has had on this new civilization, both big and small, are thought-provoking.
-From the whole ´technology is seen as magic´ trope too far more interesting aspects.
-How humans mystify and objectify things they don’t understand, for example.
+The focus on the human element is also noteworthy.
+The impact of the 'Old World' on this new civilization, both big and small, is thought-provoking.
+From the 'technology as magic' trope to far more interesting aspects, such as how humans mystify and objectify things they don’t understand.
+How entire civilizations can rise from the simplest, and to us most mundane, things.

-Time to go into the gameplay.
-HZD is, again, open-world.
-You can freely explore, doing everything from stalking and hunting the machines to finding collectables to helping out the people through tons of side-quests.
-The open-world nature of the game is both a strength and a weakness, depending on what you seek in an open-world game.
+Now, onto that gameplay.
+HZD is an open-world game.
+You can freely explore, doing everything from stalking and hunting machines to collecting items and helping people through a variety of side-quests.
+The open-world nature is both a strength and a weakness, depending on what you seek in an open-world game.

-The sense of exploration and discovery, especially the farther you get into the game and the better your understanding of the world becomes, is excellent.
-The side-quests are plentiful and varied and the collectables, loot and gear are fun to collect.
+The sense of exploration and discovery, especially as you progress and better understand the world, is excellent.
+The side-quests are plentiful and varied, and the collectables, loot, and gear are fun to gather if not always useful at lower difficulties.
 The combat, which I’ll dive into more later, is satisfying.
-You can use skill points to invest in Aloy’s skill tree and tailor her to your playstyle.
-In short: the game does everything an open world should do and it does it well.
+You can invest skill points into Aloy’s skill tree and tailor her abilities to your playstyle.
+In short: the game does everything an open world should do, and it does it well.

 HZD doesn’t really innovate doesn’t mean it doesn’t put its own spin on things.
 The ‘towers’ for example have been turned into walking machines.
 You still have to climb them so the fact that they don’t stand still adds an extra layer to the proceeding.

-The only issue here is the melee combat.
-It’s sluggish, slow and difficult to aim.
-When fighting big machines this is passable but when engaging human targets is more of a hassle than its worth.
-Better stick with your bow and stealth tactics here as much as possible.
+The only issue is the melee combat.
+It’s sluggish, slow, and difficult to aim.
+When fighting large machines, this is passable with how big they are, but against human enemies, it becomes more of a hassle than it’s worth.
+I never felt I was really doing much against them with my spear.
+Felt like hitting them with a blunt stick more often than not.
+You’re better off sticking to your bow and stealth tactics whenever possible, in my opinion.

 A little look at the focus scanning your environment, showing you some animals you otherwise would not have spotted from your vantage point.

-The music is composed by Joris de Man, The Flight, Niels van der Leest, and Jonathan Williams, with vocals by Julie Elven.
-It uses experimental instrumentation to create a score that combines different styles of music to create the score.
-Cellos and guitars (amongst others) created the tribal music while synthesizers and such were used for tracks about the machines.
-An interesting mix that, thanks to the games world and the skill of artists involved, works wonders.
+Last and by no means least is the music composed by Joris de Man, The Flight, Niels van der Leest, and Jonathan Williams, with vocals by Julie Elven.
+It uses experimental instrumentation to blend different musical styles.
+Cellos and guitars create the tribal music, while synthesizers and other electronic sounds are used for tracks related to the machines.
+It’s an interesting mix that works wonders, thanks to the skill of the artists and the game’s world.

 Conclusion

-Horizon Zero Dawn is a darn good game.
-A well-crafted AAA open-world game that is thoroughly enjoyable with its well-written narrative and breath-taking world.
-It’s not the most innovative game in the open-world genre but hey, nothing is perfect.
-This game is worth checking out if you haven’t already.
-For just 20,- SRP you can get the definitive edition, including some extra goodies and The Frozen Wilds expansion so you really don’t have to spend a lot of cash if you want to give the game a go.
+Horizon Zero Dawn is a fantastic game.
+A well-crafted AAA open-world experience that is thoroughly enjoyable, with a well-written narrative and breathtaking world.
+It may not be the most innovative title in the open-world genre, but hey, nothing’s perfect.
+If you haven’t played it yet, it’s definitely worth checking out.
+For just 20,- SRP, you can get the definitive edition, which includes some extra goodies and the Frozen Wilds expansion, so you don’t have to spend much to give it a go.

-Now, if you’d excuse me, I have to dig my teeth into said expansion.
-And, finally, finish Triangle Strategy but that’s a whole other story.
+Now, if you’ll excuse me, I have to dive into that expansion—and finally finish Triangle Strategy.
+But that’s a whole other story.

 Comments